a-ads/blog/content/blog/2021-01-13-a-ads-wordpress-plugin.md

 1. If you don’t have an A-ADS ad unit, this plugin will **not** generate any income for you.
 You can create one [here](https://a-ads.com/ad_units/new).
 2. If you don’t see the banner/text ad, it could simply mean that the selected placeholder doesn’t exist yet, due to your content or type of content.
 Fix by placing the banner/text ad in a different placeholder.

-For instance if you put the ad widget in “Left Sidebar”, and you didn’t see the banner/text ad at the specified placeholder, just place the ad widget in a different placeholder.
+For instance, if you put the ad widget in “Left Sidebar”, and you didn’t see the banner/text ad at the specified placeholder, just place the ad widget in a different placeholder.
 E.G “Right Sidebar”, or “Footer”, or any other placeholder that exists.

 Note: you can drag and drop the ad widget or any other widget to different placeholders.